HackerYou/tpltraining/css.md

 ## Cheat Sheet

-background: This property is used to add colour and images to your elements background.
+background: This property is used to add colour and images to an element's background.

 color: This property is used to colour our text.
+(You need to spell it the American way!)

-font-size: The font-size property lets you determine how big or small your text should be, we can use values like 15px or 90px to add size!
+font-size: The font-size property lets you determine how big or small your text should be.
+We can use values like 15px or 90px to add size!

 font-weight: Do you want bold text, or just normal?
 Use the font-weight property to change the style of your text.

-letter-spacing: Want to create some neat spaced out text, use letter-spacing to put space between each letter.
+letter-spacing: Want to create some neat spaced out text?
+Use letter-spacing to put more or less space between each letter.

-line-height: Text to close together?
+line-height: Text too close together?
 Use line-height to add space between lines!

 width: Width allows us to add dimension to our elements.
 We can use values like 300px or 45%.

 height: Height gives us the ability to size up our elements.

 padding: Want a little space on the inside of your elements?
-Add a little padding.
+Add a some padding.

-margin: Need space around something?
+margin: Need space between elements?
 Margin is good for that.

-border-width: Want to set a border, user border-width to get a size for your border.
+border-width: Want to set a border?
+Use border-width to decide how thick it should be.

-border-style: Set a solid, dotted, or dashed border.
+border-style: Choose a solid, dotted, or dashed border.

-border-color: Use colours like, red, green or palegoldenrod to give your borders style!
+border-color: Use colours like, red, green or palegoldenrod to give your borders some colour!

 text-decoration: Want your text to have an underline?
 Use text-decoration to set an underline or overline.

-Resources:
+More Resources:
 http://css.cool/
 http://adamschwartz.co/magic-of-css/
 http://www.flexboxdefense.com/